crosssenses/GDHRNet/wp3-platform-power/pages/contributions.md

 title: "Question 1"
 subtitle: "How did your countries' politicians, media and public opinion react to the suspensions and deletions of Trumps accounts from social networks?
 Please include emblematic quotes if available."
 :---------------------------------------------------------:

+## Austria

+Karoline Edtstadler, Austrian minister for the EU and Constitution (ÖVP) saw the twitter ban “very, very critically” (“sehr, sehr kritisch”).
+Even though she considered it “despicable how he \[Trump\] incited to violence and hatred” (“abscheulich, wie er zu Gewalt und Hass aufgestachelt hat”), she was concerned that social media platforms regulate who is (not) allowed to express an opinion.[: REFERENCE | ref311 | :]

+Michel Reimon, member of the Austrian parliament (Grüne) considered that the ban had happened “quite rightly” (“völlig zu Recht”), but at the same time expressed concerns that such action by platforms is not subject to “any control by the rule of law” (“keiner rechtsstaatlichen Kontrolle unterliegend”) in the US.[: REFERENCE | ref302 | :]

+Harald Walser, former member of the Austrian parliament (Grüne) reminded that “these companies have a de-facto monopoly and their customers are thus at their mercy” (“diese Konzerne \[haben\] de facto ein Monopol \[…\] und ihre Kunden \[sind\] ihnen somit ausgeliefert \[…\]”).[: REFERENCE | ref303 | :]

+Thomas Lohninger, executive director of the digital rights NGO epicenter.works considered it “ significant that Twitter and other Internet companies only took action against Trump when it was clear that there would be a Democratic majority in the future U.S. administration” (“bezeichnend, dass Twitter und andere Internetfirmen erst gegen Trump tätig wurden, als es klar war, dass es eine Mehrheit der Demokraten in der künftigen US-Regierung geben wird“).
+He pointed out that it is problematic  “when private companies decide on the limits of freedom of expression, especially when these companies have a quasi-monopoly in public communication” (“wenn private Unternehmen über die Grenzen der Meinungsfreiheit entscheiden, gerade wenn diese Unternehmen fast ein Monopol in der öffentlichen Kommunikation haben”).[: REFERENCE | ref304| :]

 ## Belgium (relating to Flanders)